MansMayaki/MLEnergyConsumption/README.md

 # Modeling Energy Consumption in Deep Learning Architectures Using Power Laws

-This repository contains the code, data, and analysis accompanying the research paper:
+This repository contains the official code, data, and analysis release accompanying our ECAI 2025 paper:
 > **Modeling Energy Consumption in Deep Learning Architectures Using Power Laws**
 > _Mansour MAYAKI_
 > _ECAI 2025_